Sania Nishtar: Advocacy

 Nishtar chaired the World Heart Day campaign in its founding years, the 'Go Red for Women' campaign in 2004, and the Expert Panel on Women and Heart Disease 2007 onwards.
 She also previously served as member of the Ministerial Leadership Initiative for Global Health, and was a member of the Working Group on Private Sector in Health Systems set up by Results for Development and the Rockefeller Foundation.

 Nishtar has been involved in several global health declarations.
 She was a member of the drafting committee of the Moscow Declaration on NCDs in 2011.
 She chaired the drafting committee of WHO's Venice Statement on Global Health Initiatives and Health Systems in 2009.
-She was also a member of the International Advisory Boards of the Osaka Declaration and Victoria Declaration on Cardiovascular Diseases.
+She was also a member of the International Advisory Boards of the Osaka Declaration and Victoria Declaration on Cardiovascular diseases.

-Nishtar is a regular plenary speaker or keynote speaker at international meetings, and speaks at forums such as Davos.
+Nishtar is a regular plenary speaker or keynote speaker at international meetings, and speaks at forums such as the World Economic Forum in Davos.
 She has also been invited as a thought leader at UN agencies.
 She has also been on the organising committees of many international conferences.

 Publications

-Tarnish's book Choked Pipes was published by the Oxford University Press in 2010.
+Nishtar's book Choked Pipes was published by the Oxford University Press in 2010.
 The book received reviews in The Lancet, the WHO Bulletin and other periodicals, and was released in several cities.
 She has also authored the book Chapters, and is a regular op-ed contributor to The News International and the Huffington Post.
-She has also contributed in the Wall Street Journal and Project Syndicate.
+She has also contributed in The Wall Street Journal and Project Syndicate.
 She was also editor of the Pakistan Lancet Series, released in 2013.